Last updated: 2026-02-08

 Goal: Walk into listing week with no surprises, a clean inspection story, and a home that feels "move-in ready" for buyers already stretching their budget.

-Smart pricing here means landing in the right search band for today's buyers based on condition, lot type, and recent Rancho El Dorado sales—not chasing last year's peak.
+Smart pricing here means landing in the right search band for today's buyers based on condition, lot type, and recent Rancho El Dorado sales.
+It does not mean chasing last year's peak.

 Most buyers filter online in clear brackets: "up to [price band]" or "between [band A] and [band B]."
 Your job is matching the bracket that fits your home's reality, not the bracket you wish it belonged to.